Tsum Valley Trek

-Remote Tsum valley trek lies in 100 Km northwest from Kathmandu in lap of Manaslu Himal.
-Trek to Tsum valley is a revered Pilgrimage destination, especially for Buddhist.
+Remote Tsum valley trek lies 100 Km northwest of Kathmandu in the lap of Manaslu Himal.
+Trek to Tsum valley is a revered pilgrimage destination, especially for Buddhists.

 Hike to Tsum valley is a classical trek with 13 days itinerary compared to most walks in this region.
-The particular route is designed for world travelers who wish to hike in this trek with relaxing manner itinerary however if you are planning with limited time wise than take a look this special itinerary on Around Manaslu short trek – 13 Days.Day 1 Arrival at Kathmandu valley
+The particular route is designed for world travelers who wish to tsum village hike in a comfortable manner? try this itinerary.
+However, if you are planning with limited time-wise then take a look at this special itinerary on Around Manaslu short trek – 13 Days.Day 1 Arrival at Kathmandu valley

 Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu with breakfast plan.
 Our representative will give you information about further programs.

 Afeeter crossing Machha River and Khrola besi, there is a hot spring called “Tatopani”.
-The trail follows forested area after this toward Dovan.
+The trail follows a forested area after this toward Dovan.
 Below Dovan, there is a huge rapid at Budhi Gandaki.
 As the elevation increases, the rapids and the scenery undergoes a complete transformation.
 At Jagat, there is a police check-post where your trekking permit will be checked.
-Stay overnight at guest house..

 From Jagat, after descending a long series of stone steps back down to the river, we then climb on wonderful stone steps along a terraced hillside to the small hamlet of Saguleri and Sirdibas, from where we can see the impressive Sringi Himal (7187m).
 We pass through the charming, villages during the day.
 Our route continues upstream, and again a steep climb to reach Philim.
 Philim is a nice place to take lunch.
-Then there are two trails where one crosses a bridge and heads for Manaslu and the trail for Tsum valley heads right and then ascends for a couple of hours to Lokpa (2260m).
-Stay overnight at lodge.
+Then there are two trails where one crosses a bridge and heads for Manaslu and the trail for Tsum valley heads right and then ascends for a couple of hours to Lokpa.

 Today, the trek is easy.
 Our lunch and stay place is the same place.
 We take the trail heads down for half an hour before it then ascends steeply up.
-We then have a half hour descent to the riverside and cross the beautiful wooden bridge, before the final ascent of up to an hour to Chumling.
+Hike 30 minutes with a descent to the riverside and cross the beautiful wooden bridge, before the final ascent of up to an hour to Chumling.
 They have a primary level school, a small clinic, with great views of the Ganesh Himal range.
 We are in the area where they import goods from Tibet.

-This is a tough and long day of walking but the scenic views of the valley amply compensates for the long walk.
-Chhokangparo is located at an altitude of 3010m above sea level is situated on flat land and consists of 2 settlements, Chhokang and Paro.
+This is a tough and long day of walking but the scenic views of the valley amply compensate for the long walk.
+Chhokangparo is located at an altitude of 9873 feet above sea level is situated on flat land and consists of 2 settlements, Chhokang and Paro.
 From here you can get superb views of the Ganesh Himal range.
 Some households practice polyandry down here.
 This area is prominent for its Tibetan Buddhist heritage.
-Stay overnight in the guest house of Rachen Gumpa.

 Nile located at an altitude of 3361m above sea level is the last village heading north in the upper Tsum valley.
-This village is situated on the banks of the Shiar Khola and it consists of a large number of households.
+This village is situated on the banks of the Soti river and it consists of a large number of households.
 Mu Gompa is home to a very old monastery and there are no village establishments here.
 It is located at the highest and farthest point in the Tsum valley.
 This trail is used to import and export things to and from Tibet.
 You may come across several yak trains supplying goods to local villages.
-Stay overnight in the guest house of Mu Gumpa.

 Today we can take excursions to the many snow-covered peaks in the area for the most spectacular views of this trek.
 Take a half-day walk to the Nunnery and to a small pond a bit further up to Nunnery.
 Or day a full day hike to Vajyo with your packed lunch as there are no places to buy our lunch.
 Stay overnight in the guest house in Mu.
 Gumpa.

 On the way you can enjoy views of Manaslu and Ganesh Himal.
 Gomba Lungdang is home to a beautiful and large monastery that houses monks (all females).
-Men are not permitted in some areas of this monastery., the most spectacular sunrise through Ganesh Himal range is a magic moment.
-Stay overnight in Lodge.
+Men are not authorized in some areas of this monastery., the most spectacular sunrise through Ganesh Himal range is a magic moment.

-Afeeter Breakfast at Gumpa, we take downhill keep our unforgettable and very close views of Ganesh Himal range to Rainjam and then gradual up and downhill to Ripchet, Ripchet is a big village where there are about 70 families living, its one of the most laid-back village in this region, You can find very simple lodges.
-Stay overnight at Ripchet.
+Afeeter Breakfast at Gumpa, we take downhill keep our unforgettable and very close views of Ganesh Himal range to Rainjam and then gradual up and downhill to Ripchet, Ripchet is a big village where there are about 70 families living, it’s one of the most easygoing village.

 Trail heads all the way down to Chumling village and then onto Lokpa.
 You will feel great here having been to higher altitude.
 Lokpa a small place where there is just one lodge, but they also have nice camping places.

 Afeeter a short walk from Lokpa, we meet the trail of the Manaslu circuit trekking.
-Then we trek down to Ekle Bhatti and walk along the bank of the Budhi Gandaki River.
+We trek down to Ekle Bhatti and hike along the bank of the Budhi Gandaki River.
 Beside the trail, you can see the green fields and subtropical vegetation.
 After check out from the MCAP counter, you reach Philim, then to Sridibas and Salleri.
 The trail is stone-paved and wide.
 We cross Jagat and again cross the suspension bridge to reach Yaruphant.
 If you feel tired and want to rest, you can stay around here or still walk to Dobhan and take a rest.
-Overnight at tented camp.

 Right at the beginning, we cross the suspension bridge and follow the rocky ravine.
 An interesting fact, today is the natural hot spring.
 It is also a great cure for various skin diseases.
 Then we trek down to Khorlabesi and Machha Khola.
 The northeast view of the Ganesh Himal can be seen.
 The greenery of the fields and forests beside the Budhi Gandaki River is outstanding.
 We have a long walk today to reach the Soti Khola, which is the last day of our trek.